koto-lang/koto/docs/language/meta_maps.md

 ## Sharing Meta Maps

-If you're creating lots of values, then it will likely be more efficient to create a single map with the meta logic, and then share it between values using [`Map.with_meta_map`](../../core/map/#with-meta-map).
+If you're creating lots of values, then it will likely be more efficient to create a single value with the meta logic, and then share it between values using [`Map.with_meta_map`](../../core/map/#with-meta-map).

 ```koto
 # Create an empty map for global values